 In addition to chairing the Regeneration Board in St Teresa’s Gardens since March 2017, Stephen has also been Chairperson of a number of other organisations.
 These include the Glencree Centre for Peace and Reconciliation, HIV Ireland, Philanthropy Ireland and St Stephens Green Trust.

-Rea Lavelle has worked in the areas of homeless services, employment / education supports and voluntary housing management for 15 years, and has a Master’s Degree in Rights and Social Policy with a particular focus on social housing provision.
-Since February 2018, Rea has worked as a part-time coordinator for South West Inner City, Canals and Dublin 12 Local Policing Forums, developing public engagement and accountability of agencies in these areas.
-Rea is familiar with St. Teresa’s Gardens having covered the post of regeneration coordinator already from November 2017 to September 2018.
+Rea Lavelle has worked in the areas of homeless services, employment / education supports and voluntary housing management for 16 years, and has a Master’s Degree in Rights and Social Policy with a particular focus on social housing provision.
+After first joining the Regeneration Board in 2017, Rea has also worked as a part-time coordinator for South West Inner City, Canals and Dublin 12 Local Policing Forums, developing public engagement and accountability of agencies in these areas.

 Fearghal Connolly has a long and varied history in Youth and Community work having spent a number of years in Dublin’s South Inner City active on Tenant’s Groups, unemployment action groups, local responses to the drugs issue as well as local youth groups.